btnguyenPersonal/edit/tasks.md

 - add cursors that are movable for findfile, grep, etc as structs, and change all the state->grep crap to state->grep.query
 - make search save queries
 - read from stdinput when just have dash
+- ! executes all current file in bash and replaces with output

 ## TODO
-- ! executes all current file in bash and replaces with output
+- clean up all the render code, sooo trash and complicated

 ## LOW PRIO
 - add mouse clicks